home-assistant/home-assistant.io/source/_components/google_pubsub.markdown

 ha_release: 0.86
 ---

-The `google_pubsub` component allows you to hook into the Home Assistant event bus and send events to (Google Cloud Pub/Sub)[https://cloud.google.com/pubsub/docs/overview]
+The `google_pubsub` component allows you to hook into the Home Assistant event bus and send events to (Google Cloud Pub/Sub)[https://cloud.google.com/pubsub/docs/overview].
+The current [free tier](https://cloud.google.com/free/) of GCP should allow you sync about 1 event every 2 seconds on average (2 million invocations per month).

 ## {% linkable_title First time setup %}